A Little-Known Climate Fund Is Suddenly In The Spotlight

 These two features are "the special sauce that GCF can offer," says Brown.

-6) President Trump's decision to end further U.S. funding deals the organization a blow — but doesn't necessarily kneecap it.
+6) Trump's decision to end further U.S. funding deals the organization a blow — but doesn't necessarily kneecap it.

-Of the $10.3 billion that donor countries pledged to the GCF during that initial fundraising round back in 2013 the U.S. promised $3 billion.
-Under President Obama the U.S. has already handed over $1 billion in two installments of $500 million.
+Of the $10.3 billion that donor countries pledged to the GCF during that initial fundraising round back in 2013, the U.S. promised $3 billion.
+Under President Barack Obama, the U.S. has already handed over $1 billion in two installments of $500 million.
 The last one was disbursed in January, just before Obama left office.
 (The money is paid out of a general State Department fund over which the president has broad discretion).

 Trump's decision not to provide the remaining $2 billion effectively cuts the GCF's total expected funding by about 20 percent — hardly peanuts.
 And various analysts say the loss of U.S. engagement in the day-to-day running of the fund could have less tangible but no less impactful downsides because the U.S. government has particular expertise when it comes to keeping multinational organizations accountable and effective.

-But while Trump claimed in his speech that he had "terminated" the GCF, Melanie Nakagawa, a former deputy assistant secretary for energy transformation at the U.S. Department of State under Obama, notes that that the $1 billion that the U.S. did provide "is already in the system.
+But while Trump claimed in his speech that he had "terminated" the GCF, Melanie Nakagawa, a former deputy assistant secretary for energy transformation at the U.S. Department of State under Obama, notes that the $1 billion that the U.S. did provide "is already in the system.
 The check is in and it is already having an impact."

-The GCF estimates that the 43 projects for which it's started to disburse funds will impact a total of 128 million people.
+The GCF estimates that the 43 projects for which it has started to disburse funds will impact a total of 128 million people.
 And it still has more than $6 billion left to disburse.
-During the initial fundraising round in 2013 the GCF agreed not to start its next round until it had allocated 60 percent of the money it had raised in the first.
+During the initial fundraising round in 2013, the GCF agreed not to start its next round until it had allocated 60 percent of the money it had raised in the first.
 Though no timeline was set, many people expected this would take four to five years.

-Now that the GCF will have less money, that date will presumably come sooner — some say as soon as 2018, notes Brown.
+Now that the GCF will have less money, that date will presumably come sooner — some say as soon as 2018, notes Brown, though she thinks it will be longer than that.

-And Nakagawa says it's entirely possible that by the time the GCF is in need of its next cash infusion it could find better favor from the U.S. "Four years from now another administration could decide to put the money in," she says.
+And Nakagawa says it's entirely possible that by the time the GCF is in need of its next cash infusion, it could find better favor from the U.S. "Four years from now, another administration could decide to put the money in," she says.

-7) The world is still a long way from "mobilizing" — $100 million in annual spending on climate change challenges in developing countries.
+7) The world is still a long way from "mobilizing" $100 billion in annual spending on climate change challenges in developing countries.

-Back when world leaders agreed to the $100 million goal, it wasn't actually clear how much the developed world was currently spending.
+Back when world leaders agreed to the $100 billion goal, it wasn't actually clear how much the developed world was currently spending.
 "The only really good data we have is starting in 2014," says Martinez-Diaz.
 That's from a 2015 analysis by the Organization for Economic Co-operation and Development and CPI.
 And it's not very promising: It finds that the public and private sectors combined spent about $62 billion.